 When Should you Introduce Swimming Goggles

 Once children have been through the water familiarisation process, are happy playing and swimming underwater, and spend a lot of time doing so, you can introduce goggles.
 Goggles are very useful to help protect the children’s eyes against prolonged chlorine exposure and ph imbalances.
-You will notice that some children […]
+You will notice that some children will have more sensitive eyes […]

 Swimming Floats and Independent Skill Building

 Swimming must be enjoyable In this video, Evie, who is 7 months of age, will show you how much she is enjoying her swimming lessons.
 She is conditioned to hold her breath on our verbal trigger ‘Evie, ready go’.
-Because she masters breath control, she can submerge safely underwater for […]
+Because she masters breath control, she can submerge safely underwater for a few seconds.
+Babies must […]

 Independent Swimming at 2 years old

 Take a look at this wonderful video of 2 year old Jethro swimming.
 His mother Renee was one of our swimming teachers at Laurie Lawrence Swim School Helensvale.
 Can you believe that Jethro is now nine years old.
 What I love about this video is how relaxed Renee is.
-You’ll […]
+You’ll notice that Renee never picks […]